leggedrobotics/wild_visual_navigation/README.md

 #### Training the Network
 ##### Training
-We provide scripts for training the network for a single run where a parameter configuration yaml-file can be passed to override the prameters configured within `cfg/experiments_params.py`.
+We provide scripts for training the network for a single run where a parameter configuration yaml-file can be passed to override the parameters configured within `cfg/experiments_params.py`.
 Training from the final dataset.

 `python3 scripts/train_gnn.py --exp=exp_forest.yaml`